AbdurRaheemMalik/LEC-AI-agent/README.md

   `01_planning/CONTEXT.md` itself and produce the same `plan.json` shape —
   the file was written to be followable by a model as much as by `run.py`, so this is a swap-in, not a redesign.
-- **A fourth, genuinely independent source** — a free weather/news API for time-sensitive facts, or a second structured database (e.g. REST Countries) as a check on Wikidata specifically, since right now Wikidata and Wikipedia are correlated (same underlying editorial community) even though they're separately queried.
-- **Confidence calibration against ground truth.** Right now HIGH/MEDIUM is a rule of thumb (3/3, 2/3, or 2/2-plus-text-corroboration).
-Running this against a labeled set of questions with known-correct answers would turn "MEDIUM" into an actual calibrated probability instead of a label.
-- **Caching + rate-limit handling.** Wikidata/Wikipedia calls aren't
-  cached, so repeated questions re-fetch every time and there's no backoff if a source starts rate-limiting mid-run — fine for a demo, not for real usage volume.
 - **Broader attribute coverage without a linear blow-up in patterns** — right now every new attribute is a new regex in `01_planning/CONTEXT.md`/`run.py` and a new PID row in